-You'll need Python and virtualenv installed on your system.
+You'll need Python installed on your system before setting up the Garmin MCP Server.

 ~/Library/Application Support/Claude/claude_desktop_config.json